 Other great examples of the tombs of the Nobles of Luxor would include the tomb of Sennfer; the mayor of Thebes in the ruling time of king Amenhotep II and it is one of the best-preserved tombs in the area.

 This is besides the tomb of Rekhmire, a vizier during the reigns of kings Tuthmosis III and Amenhotep II that is featured with wonderful wall paintings.

-Tourists spending their vacation in Egypt should always pay attention to which sites they would like to explore in the land of the Nile.
-Travelers can book a tour where they have the major sites included and then add the optional tours to any historical sites they wish to visit afterwards like the Tombs of the Nobles.
+Tourists spending their tours in Egypt should always pay attention to which sites they would like to explore in the land of the Nile.
+Travelers can book a tour where they have the major sites included and then add the optional tours to any historical sites they wish to visit afterward like the Tombs of the Nobles.